openstack/cinder/doc/source/devref/unit_tests.rst

       -h, --help               Print this usage message
       --hide-elapsed           Don't print the elapsed time for each test along with slow test list

-Because ``run_tests.sh`` is a wrapper around nose, it also accepts the same flags as nosetests.
-See the `nose options documentation`_ for details about these additional flags.
+Because ``run_tests.sh`` is a wrapper around testr, it also accepts the same flags as testr.
+See the `testr documentation`_ for details about these additional flags.

 .. _nose options documentation: http://readthedocs.org/docs/nose/en/latest/usage.html#options